 In this article, you will find the core components governing property rentals in the state of Arizona.
 This includes the length of the agreement, start and expiration dates, payment rate and due date, disclosures, and other legal requirements that pertain to Arizona.

-What Is an Arizona Lease Agreement?
+What is an Arizona Lease Agreement?

 There are certain conditions that you, as a landlord, must fulfill before being able to rent your property in Arizona.
 A lease agreement is a legal deed that outlines all that is required for renting out your property.
 Similarly, there are requirements (mandatory and otherwise) that all prospective tenants must fulfill to be able to live on your rental property.

-The lease agreement defines these requirements for both you and the potential tenant and must conform to Arizona state laws and statutes to mark its validity.
+It defines these requirements for both you and the potential tenant and must conform to Arizona state laws and statutes to mark its validity.
 These requirements include the length of tenancy, payment rate and due date, disclosures, and other set state actions of Arizona.

 Free Templates

-Given below are Arizona lease agreement templates:
+Given below are free templates:

-When Is Rent Due?
+When is the Rent Due?

 All tenants must pay their rent at the agreed time by both parties.
 Failure to do so may result in the evacuation of the tenant.
 However, a five-day grace period exists only for manufactured homes, as described in § 33-1414.